LimeChain/etherlime/README.md

 ```

 ### Deployed Contract Wrapper
-One of the advancements of the etherlime is the result of the deploiment - the `DeployedContractWrapper`
+One of the advancements of the etherlime is the result of the deployment - the `DeployedContractWrapper`

 The `DeployedContractWrapper` is a powerful object that provides you with `ethers.Contract` amongst other functionalities.
 This allows you to start using your deployed contract right away as part of your deployment sequence (f.e. you can call initialization methods)